-For women with schizophrenia, a multidisciplinary team approach to care in the perinatal period is essential, with clear communication, advance care planning, a written plan, and continuity of care across different clinical settings.
+For women with schizophrenia, a multidisciplinary team approach to care in the perinatal period is essential, with clear communication, a documented care plan and continuity of care across different clinical settings.

 Preconception planning

 Preconception planning should start at diagnosis of schizophrenia among women of childbearing age.